 How would you describe your role?

-Daisy: As a Community Catalyst it is our job to create content in the community’s online social network, then take on other members’ feedback and analyse responses to our posts to provide content that the community wants to see.
+Daisy: As a Community Catalyst it is our job to create content in the All of Us online social network, then take on other members’ feedback and analyse responses to our posts to provide content that the community wants to see.
 We also encourage people to create their own posts, share info they find helpful and engage with one another online in a safe environment.
 It’s about looking at how people are engaging and suggesting changes to the community that will support its growth in a sustainable way.

 Humerah: In my experience, being a community catalyst entails responsibilities like creating and sharing content made by us or others for the online platform.
 We try to make it fun, engaging, and helpful by considering responses from the wider community and from each other.
 We spend some time analysing posts created in the past month and see what works, what does well and what could be improved on.
 We also look at analytics on the website, seeing what times and days most members are active to ensure that we are sharing at good times for members.
 The whole point is to try and encourage others to join in and connect!